Manuel-Sphe/code-review-example/Section_A/OptionB.md

 # Correctness:
-- There is an error in line-20 the `reverse_string` function where the function reverseString is called instead of reverse_string.
+- There is an error in line-20 the `reverse_string` function where the function `reverseString` is called instead of `reverse_string`.
 This will cause the code to not work as expected and throw a `compile-time error`.
-- The fibonacci series is implemented correctly, but the use of the generic type T is not necessary in this case as int is sufficient.
+- The fibonacci series is implemented correctly, but the use of the generic type `T` is not necessary in this case as int is sufficient.

 # Efficiency:
-- The reverse string function has O(n) time complexity where n is the length of the string
+- The reverse string function has `O(n)` time complexity where n is the length of the string
-- The fibonacci series function has O(n) time complexity where n is the number of elements in the series
+- The fibonacci series function has `O(n)` time complexity where n is the number of elements in the series

 # Style:
 The code follows some basic coding conventions such as proper indentation and use of meaningful variable names.
 However, there are some improvements that can be made: